TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Error-Signoff.md

     - 5 V, this is within typical operating conditions defined by the manufacturer.

 ### Output
-The CMA-4544PF-W microphone has a typical sensitivity of -44 dB at conditions defined by: Frequency = 1 kHz, 1 Pa, 0 dB = 1 V/Pa.
+The microphone has a typical sensitivity of -38 dB at conditions defined by: Frequency = 1 kHz, 1 Pa, 0 dB = 1 V/Pa.
-The typical voltage output would be found with the equation: $$20 log(x) = -44$$ where x equates to 6.31 mV.
-The minimum and maximum sensitivities are -46 dB and -42 dB which equate to 5.01 mV and 7.94 mV respectively.
-Using the maximum gain of 20 dB that the TS472 can achieve, we can expect the outputs to be within 50.1 mV and 79.4 mV.
+The typical voltage output would be found with the equation: $$20 log(x) = -38$$ where x equates to 12.59 mV.
+The minimum and maximum sensitivities are -41 dB and -35 dB which equate to 8.91 mV and 17.78 mV respectively.
+Using the gain of 20 dB that the TS472 can achieve, we can expect the outputs to be within
+89.1 mV and 177.8 mV <sup>3</sup>.
+The POM-5038-C3310-R has a maximum SPL of 120 dB <sup>9</sup>.

 The LM741 operational amplifier from Texas Instruments [3]. will be used to take the differential output from the TS472 and output a unity gain signal that will be sent to the processing system.
 An operational amplifier can be configured in a differential topology where the output voltage is represented by the following equation: $$V_{out} = \frac{R_{f}} {R_{1}}(V_{2}-V_{1})$$ The two input voltages will be OUT+ and OUT- from the TS472 chip respectively, where OUT+ is the positive differential voltage signal and OUT- is the negative differential voltage signal.
 The output voltage from the designed circuit will be an in-phase and unity gain version of (OUT+) - (OUT-).